 - Resolving Conflict

 - Dealing with Stress

 We can customise a training program for your team using the fundamentals of Myers Briggs Type Theory and how it applies to any of the above areas.

-See our popular MBTI Team Building & Communication workshop which we run in-house for teams.
+See our popular Myers Briggs Team Building workshop which we run in-house for teams.
 The aim of this training is to improve team work and communication within teams.
 It can be easily customised to achieve the outcomes you are looking for.